Mentorship

 3. Role modeling

 Role modeling involves a mentor setting an example by demonstrating desired behaviors and skills for the mentee to emulate.
+This mentorship style usually takes on the form of a job shadowing program, where a mentee observes their mentor performing their day-to-day tasks or specific skills.

 • Benefits – Provides a tangible example for skill development, decision-making, and leadership.